mimersql/MimerPy/doc/installationguide.rst

 Installing from source
 ------------------------

-Mimerpy’s source can be found on GitHub_.
+MimerPy’s source can be found on GitHub_.

-To build Mimerpy's source use the command:
+To build MimerPy's source use the command:

 .. code-block:: console